alnutile/behat_editor/readme.md

 ### Setup

-After you download this repo go setup the module per drupal install steps you will then need to setup behat in the modules behat folder.
+After you download this repo go setup the module per drupal install steps you will need to have composer_manager installed so it can download behat into it's vendor directory.
 Behat [http://docs.behat.org/] explains how to run composer to install the module.
 It relies on the Mink extension.